-The goal of the informal complaint procedure is to quickly stop inappropriate behavior and facilitate resolution through an informal means, if possible.
-The informal complaint procedure is provided as a less formal option for a student who believes s/he has been unlawfully discriminated or retaliated against.
+The goal of the informal complaint procedure is to promptly stop inappropriate behavior and facilitate resolution through an informal means, if possible.
+The informal complaint procedure is provided as a less formal option for a student who alleges unlawful discrimination or retaliation.
 This informal procedure is not required as a precursor to the filing of a formal complaint.

-The informal process is only available in those circumstances where the parties (the alleged target of the discrimination and individual(s) alleged to have engaged in the discrimination) agree to participate in it.
+The informal process is only available in those circumstances where the Complainant and the Respondent mutually agree to participate in it.

-Students who believe that they have been unlawfully discriminated/retaliated against may proceed immediately to the formal complaint process and individuals who seek resolution through the informal procedure may request that the informal process be terminated at any time to move to the formal complaint process.
+The Complainant may proceed immediately to the formal complaint process and individuals who participate in the informal procedure may request that the informal process be terminated at any time to move to the formal complaint process.

-All complaints involving an Academy employee or any other adult member of the Academy community against a student will be formally investigated.
+All complaints involving an Academy employee or any other adult member of the Academy community and a student will be formally investigated.

-As an initial course of action, if a student feels that s/he is being unlawfully discriminated/retaliated against and s/he is able and feels safe doing so, the individual should tell or otherwise inform the person who engaged in the allegedly discriminatory/retaliatory conduct that it is inappropriate and must stop.
-The complaining individual should address the alleged misconduct as soon after it occurs as possible.
-The COs are available to support and counsel individuals when taking this initial step or to intervene on behalf of the individual if requested to do so.
-An individual who is uncomfortable or unwilling to inform the person who allegedly engaged in the unlawful conduct of his/her concerns is not prohibited from otherwise filing an informal or a formal complaint.
-In addition, with regard to certain types of unlawful discrimination, such as sexual discrimination, the CO may advise against the use of the informal complaint process.
+As an initial course of action, if a Complainant feels comfortable and safe doing so, the individual should tell or otherwise inform the Respondent that the allegedly discriminatory/retaliatory conduct that it is inappropriate and must stop.
+The Complainant should address the alleged misconduct as soon after it occurs as possible.
+The COs are available to support and counsel the Complainant when taking this initial step or to intervene on behalf of the individual if requested to do so.
+A Complainant who is uncomfortable or unwilling to directly approach the Respondent about the inappropriate conduct may filean informal or a formal complaint.
+In addition, with regard to certain types of unlawful discrimination (e.g., sex discrimination), the CO may advise against the use of the informal complaint process.

-A student who believes s/he has been unlawfully discriminated/retaliated against may make an informal complaint, either orally or in writing: (1) to a teacher, other employee, or building administrator in the school the student attends; (2) to the School Leader or other Academy-level employee; and/or (3) directly to one of the COs.
+A Complainant who alleges unlawful discrimination/retaliation may make an informal complaint, either orally or in writing: (1) to a teacher, other employee, or building administrator in the school the student attends; (2) to the School Leader or other Academy-level employee; and/or (3) directly to one of the COs.